GINGER-HSPH/AAU-Training-2019/README.md

 * Course Materials - including slides and exercises, as well as solutions to the exercises and R scripts which will be uploaded either daily or at the end of the course
   * [Click here to access the course materials](https://ginger-hsph.github.io/AAU-Training-2019/coursematerials){:target="_blank"}

-* Course Datasets and Data Dictionaries
+* Course Datasets and Dataset Documentation
   * [Click here to access the course datasets](https://ginger-hsph.github.io/AAU-Training-2019/datasets){:target="_blank"}